Do you have a portfolio on LinkedIn? Learn how to add a LinkedIn portfolio to increase sales and boost your reputation when generating leads.

 Social proof is anything that proves to people you are credible and competent at what you do.
 Adding samples of your work, achievements, recommendations, testimonials and certifications will add to your advantage by lending your voice an edge of integrity and trustworthiness.

-By adding relevant portfolio content to your Featured section on LinkedIn, you can attract your target audience to convert into sales.
+By adding relevant portfolio content to your Featured section on LinkedIn, you can attract your target audience and convert them into sales.

 Now that we know that using LinkedIn for your portfolio creates invaluable advantages for your professional life, let’s look at how you can build your portfolio on LinkedIn.